 4. Digital Marketing Engineers/ Marketing Technologists

 In the past few years, technology has accelerated to new heights, and has successfully altered the face of marketing.
-Just as all careers increasingly require technological skills, a career in technology cannot flourish in isolation any longer; a technologist needs to collaborate on a myriad of areas with professionals from different backgrounds.It’s not unusual for an engineer to dabble into the theories of marketing, or for him to understand the nuances of customer retention to deliver result-optimised business solutions.
+Just as all careers increasingly require technological skills, careers in technology cannot flourish in isolation any longer; a technologist needs to collaborate on a myriad of areas with professionals from different backgrounds.It’s not unusual for an engineer to dabble into the theories of marketing, or for him to understand the nuances of customer retention to deliver result-optimised business solutions.

 As efficacy of paid search, search engine optimisation (SEO), web analytics, and social media is increasing, marketing has increasingly become more digital and result-oriented.
 Measurement and analysis of marketing campaigns is now streamlined.